Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ### Brain

 As of v0.6, a Brain is a Unity asset and exists within the `UnitySDK` folder.
-These brains (ex. **3DBallLearning.asset**) are loaded into each Agent (ex. **Ball3DAgents**) object.
+These brains (ex. **3DBallLearning.asset**) are loaded into each Agent object (ex. **Ball3DAgents**).
 A Brain doesn't store any information about an Agent, it just routes the Agent's collected observations to the decision making process and returns the chosen action to the Agent.
 All Agents can share the same Brain, but would act independently.
 The Brain settings tell you quite a bit about how